C1 Level Wordlist - Shopping

 money that a person can get in cash when buying something from a store with their debit card, which is then added to the bill they are paying

-to negotiate the terms and conditions of a contract, sale, or transaction for a better agreement, price, etc.
+to negotiate the terms of a contract, sale, or similar arrangement for a better agreement, price, etc.

-to exchange products for products, services for services, without using any money
+to exchange goods or services without using money

 to visit different stores to compare the price of a particular product or products before buying